Vyral/mark-callender/_posts/2020-04-28-what-homebot-can-do-for-you.md

 <p style="text-align: center;"><em>Here’s a quick rundown of everything Homebot can do for you.</em></p>

-With the advent of the coronavirus outbreak and all the resulting stay-at-home orders, today’s market is more complicated than ever, and buying and selling have encountered a new range of challenges.
+With the advent of the coronavirus outbreak and all the resulting stay-at-home orders, today’s market is more complicated than ever, and buyers and sellers have encountered a new range of challenges.
 The good news is that my team and I are still ready and able to carry out transactions using virtual technology and sanitizing measures to keep our clients safe.&nbsp;

 Speaking of tools to help, today I’d like to discuss a highly recommended home valuation program that will help us help you: Homebot.&nbsp;